gsyhei/GXStarGame/GXStarGame/Privacy-Policy-English.md

 ---

-**Important Notice**: This Privacy Policy applies only to the Star Match app itself.
+**Important Notice**: This Privacy Policy applies only to the Star Magician app itself.
 If you access third-party links through the App, please note that the third-party website or service has its own independent privacy policy.